circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ## Logic Statements

 Certain dynamic configuration features accept logic statements as arguments.
-Logic statements are evaluated to boolean values at configuration compilation time, so before the workflow is run.
+Logic statements are evaluated to boolean values at configuration compilation time, that is - before the workflow is run.
 The group of logic statements includes:

 Type               | Arguments          | `true` if                              | Example
 -------------------|--------------------|----------------------------------------|----------------------------------------